-Landfill gas.
+- Landfill gas.
 MGE purchases electricity generated from methane at a Dane County landfill.
-This site currently produces more than 30 million kilowatt-hours (kWh) per year or enough to power about 4,600 homes. • Manure digester.
-MGE receives energy from a manure digester, which came online at the end of 2013.
-The biodigester converts cow manure from local farms into electricity.
-In 2015, the manure digester generated more than 13 million kWh of electricity.
-This is enough to power approximately 2,100 homes.
-This renewable biomass energy is added to MGE's community energy grid as part of its overall fuel mix.
-The digester also reduces the amount of phosphorus in our local waterways.
-The manure digester project was made possible with the financial support of MGE.
-MGE purchases this electricity at a premium price that is above the current market prices for electricity.
+This site currently produces more than 31,000,000 kilowatt-hours (kWh) per year or enough to power about 5,000 homes. - Manure digester.
+MGE receives energy from a manure digester, which converts cow manure from local farms into electricity.
+In 2016, the manure digester generated more than 14.7 million kWh of electricity.
+This is enough to power approximately 2,410 homes.